How To Compile And Use SEE

 Your application sees SEE as a single large file of C-code that is a drop-in replacement for the SQLite amalgamation.
 The SEE source-code file works and compiles just like the public-domain "sqlite3.c" amalgamation.
 If you already build your application using the public-domain "sqlite3.c" file, then to build using SEE you merely replace the public-domain "sqlite3.c" with an SEE-enabled "sqlite3.c" file and recompile.

-There are nine different SEE-enabled "sqlite3.c" files to choose from:
+There are ten different SEE-enabled "sqlite3.c" files to choose from:

 The recommended procedure for adding SEE into your application is to copy one of these files into your application source tree, renaming it as "sqlite3.c" and overwriting the public-domain "sqlite3.c" source file, then recompile.
+You will need to copy the "sqlite3.h" from this website as well.
 After recompiling, your application should continue working exactly as it did before, reading and writing ordinary unencrypted SQLite databases.
 Once you have recompiled and verified that everything still works, then go back in and add a PRAGMA (described below) that activates encryption to your application code, and you are done.

 3.1 Source Code Files In The SEE Distribution